-•Number of disruptions and dismantlements of TCOs was a new performance measure, established in FY 2018.
+• Number of disruptions and dismantlements of TCOs was a new performance measure, established in FY 2018.
 Due to the newness and complexity of the measure, the Department has set only annual targets.
 The intent of this measure is to increase the overall sum of disruptions and dismantlements of TCOs each fiscal year.

 The initial target estimate was 402 disruptions and dismantlements conducted in FY 2019.
-However, based on past performance, the Department adjusted its annual target from 402 to 374.
+However, based on past performance, Department changed its annual target from 402 to 374.
+The Department will report on the results of this measure at the end of FY 2019.